DLT-Solutions-JBoss/ansibleWorkshops/exercises/ansible_tower/2-config/README.md

 ![Importing an inventory with tower-manage](at_tm_stdout.png)

 Feel free to browse your inventory in Tower.
-You should now notice that the inventory has been populated with Hosts and that each of those hosts Belong to a Group.
+You should now notice that the inventory has been populated with Hosts and that each of those Hosts belong to a Group.

 ![Inventory with Groups](at_inv_group.png)